 About Wheatgrass Juice

-Wheatgrass Juices is a Good Source of Chlorophyll
+Wheatgrass Juice is a Good Source of Chlorophyll

 A primary ingredient in the wheatgrass juice is the chlorophyll that gives the juice its distinctively green appearance.
 Wheatgrass juice also contains amino acids, minerals, vitamins and enzymes.
 You can also read some of the many research articles on chlorophyll.